tercen/webapp_lib/webapp_commons/context/webapp/ARCHITECTURE_GUIDE.md

-✓ Consistent error handling patterns across all layers ✓ Scalable folder structure for multiple lab variations ✓ Configuration-driven customization for different deployments
+✓ Consistent error handling patterns across all layers ✓ Scalable folder structure for multiple lab variations ✓ Configuration-driven customization for different deployments ✓ Use sci_client models (i.e. do not redefine them in the flutter project)

 **FLUTTER APPLICATION STRUCTURE**